yekutielyehuda/hacknotes/web-security/web-applications/manageengine.md

 # ManageEngine

+Information about ManageEngine can be found in their [website](https://www.manageengine.com/products/service-desk/).

+## Default Accounts

+The default accounts are:

+- administrator / administrator
+- guest / guest

 ### ManageEngine Applications Manager

 If the target application has what are called 'Actions' which allows certain scripts and files to be executed when a certain parameter is met.
 To take advantage of this first we can head to **Admin > Upload Files / Binaries** to upload a `cmd` command or any malicious code.